jakubsob/jakubsob.github.io/src/content/blog/test-smells-in-r/index.md

   expect_equal(result$discount_pct, 0.15)
 })
 ```

+This is by far the most common test smell I see.

+Naming things is hard.
+I don't blame anyone for struggling to find a good test title.
+But a meaningless title is as useless as no title at all.
+Let's make some effort here!
+If we can pause to come up with a good name for a function — we can think of a name for a test too.

 `"calculate_discount works"` is not a test title — it's a function name with "works" appended.
 When this test fails, the output tells you that `calculate_discount` stopped working.
 It doesn't tell you *what it's supposed to do* or *under what conditions it broke*.